aeraki-mesh/website/content/en/docs/v1.0/tutorials/routing.md

 ## Traffic splitting

-Use MetaRouter routing rules to send client flows to different versions of the service in specified proportions.
+Use MetaRouter routing rules to send client requests to different versions of the service in specified proportions.

 ```bash
 kubectl apply -f- <<EOF